Scientific Director/Professor Public Administration

 Bernard Steunenberg conducts research on European politics and policymaking, including the relationship between the Union and its Member States on the transposition and implementation of European policy.
 In his work, he uses perspectives from game theory, deliberative theory, public choice and analytical politics.

-Bernard Steunenberg has been Professor of Public Administration at Leiden University since 1 September 1999.
+Bernard Steunenberg is Professor of Public Administration at Leiden University since 1 September 1999.
 He conducts research on European politics and policymaking, including the relationship between the Union and its Member States on the transposition and implementation of European policy.
+Recently, he also writes about the impact of digitalization on public policy and policymaking.
 In his work, he uses perspectives from game theory, deliberative theory, public choice and analytical politics.
-In addition, he regularly organizes national and international discussions on the EU.
+In addition, he regularly organizes national and international discussions, on the EU as well as on the possibilities and challenges of data-driven policymaking.
 Get to know Bernard Steunenberg and how Europe influences us.

 Bernard Steunenberg is the founder and a general editor of the open access journal Research and Politics.
 The journal started publishing papers in 2014 and is already a well-cited journal especially in social media.

 Research on EU decision-making

 Central to this work are the strategic interaction between political actors, their interests and the formal and informal structures of the decision-making process.
 Bernard Steunenberg focuses on legislative procedures and the balance of power between the main European ‘institutions’, the functioning of comitology procedures, the position of the European Parliament in the EU, the role of working parties in the Council of Ministers, and the impact of trialogues as part of the codecision procedure, among others.
 This work includes using new techniques in content analysis to explore the functioning of EU legislative decision-making.

 Research on coordination and implementation of EU policy